Our journey from a hobby to side hustle with LivingTesla to managing a 3D-printer farm with EveryAmp.

-On that front, we faced the same supply chain issues the rest of the country was struggling with at the time while we were also launching SnapPlates for the Model Y, X, and S along with new accessories for the Model Y. To keep up with orders and prepare for the future, we ramped our factory from two, to four, to six, to twelve, to twenty Prusa i3 MK3S 3D printers.
+On that front, we faced the same supply chain issues the rest of the country was struggling with at the time while we were also launching SnapPlates for the Model Y, X, and S along with new accessories for the Model Y. To keep up with orders and prepare for the future, we ramped our factory from two to six to a farm of Prusa i3 MK3S 3D printers.

-Since we found ourselves investing more and more time and money into it, we decided it was also time to patent our invention and are on our way to being patent holders – a personal life goal for Matthew.
+Since we found ourselves investing more and more time and money into it, we decided it was also time to patent our invention and are now patent holders – a personal life goal for Matthew.

-Thanks for all the support and encouragement from the Tesla community.
+Thanks for all the support and encouragement from the electric vehicle community.
 We’re looking forward to what the future holds!